 “Follow your bliss and the universe will open doors for you where there were only walls.” ―Joseph Campbell

-This weekend, Leslie and I took a mountain trip to the Lake Lure Lodge – yes, the same Lake Lure where they filmed Dirty Dancing.
+This weekend, I took a mountain trip to the Lake Lure Lodge – yes, the same Lake Lure where they filmed Dirty Dancing.
 What a peaceful place to plop down the laptop and write.

 They have a Dirty Dancing Festival every year…if that’s your thing?